-(4) RIGHT OF MINORS AND INCOMPETENTS.
-If any person having an ownership interest in the property proposed to be condemned is a minor or an incompetent person, a special guardian shall be appointed for the person pursuant to s.
+(4) RIGHT OF MINORS AND INDIVIDUALS ADJUDICATED INCOMPETENT.
+If any person having an ownership interest in the property proposed to be condemned is a minor or is adjudicated incompetent, a special guardian shall be appointed for the person pursuant to s.
 32.05 (4).